Slider0007/AI-on-the-edge-device/docs/API/REST/stream.md

 IMPORTANT: A running stream is blocking the entire web interface (to limit memory usage for this function).
 Please ensure to close stream before continue with WebUI.

 Payload:
 - `flashlight=true` Activate onboard flashlight

-Requests:
 - Flashlight off: `/stream` or `/stream?flashlight=false`
 - Flashlight on:`/stream?flashlight=true`

 Response:
   - Content type: `multipart/x-mixed-replace`